Hierarchical Topological States without Dimension Reduction: Introduction

 \section{Introduction}

-Topological states of matter exhibit a range of intriguing anomalous effects that extend beyond the description of traditional symmetry breaking~\cite{thouless1982quantized,haldane1988model,hasan2010colloquium,qi2011topological}.
-These non-trivial topological characteristics are often identified through bulk band properties, such as topological invariants.
-Typically, this phenomenon involves an insulating bulk, while discrete conductive states exist within the bandgap at the domain boundaries of finite systems—a concept known as bulk-boundary correspondence.
-Unlike trivial boundary states that arise from lattice termination, these topological states are resistant to backscattering caused by defects, disorder, and sharp corners, thanks to what is known as topological protection.
-This robustness offers promising opportunities for advanced applications that require efficient and dissipationless transport properties~\cite{chang2015zero,ma2023phonon,linder2010unconventional}.
+Topological states of matter exhibit a range of intriguing anomalous effects that transcend the conventional paradigm of symmetry breaking~\cite{thouless1982quantized,haldane1988model,hasan2010colloquium,qi2011topological}.
+These states are characterized by nontrivial bulk band topology, often quantified by topological invariants, and manifest through the bulk-boundary correspondence: an insulating bulk coexists with discrete boundary modes residing in the bandgap.
+Unlike trivial boundary states induced by lattice termination, topological boundary states are protected against backscattering from defects, disorder, and sharp corners - a property known as topological protection.
+This robustness underpins potential applications in low-dissipation transport and wave control~\cite{chang2015zero,ma2023phonon,linder2010unconventional}.